-New US tax credit rules narrow the list of eligible EVs
+See the EVs eligible for tax credits – and why most aren’t

 The seven models that could get a $3,750 credit include the Jeep Wrangler and Grand Cherokee plug-ins, Ford’s Mustang Mach-E SUV, Escape plug-in and E-Transit electric van, the Lincoln Corsair Grand Touring plug-in and the standard range rear-wheel-drive version of Tesla’s Model 3.

+Consumers can check to see if the EV they’re considering is eligible for a credit at www.fueleconomy.gov.

 To be eligible, electric vehicles or plug-ins have to be manufactured in North America.
-SUVs and trucks can’t have a sticker price greater than $80,000, while cars can’t sticker for more than $55,000.
+SUVs, vans and trucks can’t have a sticker price greater than $80,000, while cars can’t sticker for more than $55,000.
 There also are income limits for buyers.

 The Treasury Department says the new list shows that families who want to buy an electric or plug-in vehicle “will continue to have a number of options to receive a full or partial tax credit in the near term” under rules designed to build electric vehicle production and a supply chain in the U.S.